alpaka-group/alpaka-workshop-examples/README.md

-# alpaka-workshop-examples

-Examples for the alpaka Online Workshop.
+Solving the 2D Heat Equation in alpaka

-Workshop slides covering these examples are available at https://github.com/alpaka-group/alpaka-workshop-slides